 Including stops to pick up passengers, it took about two hours to get to Anadolu Kavağı.
 Before the trip I was getting bridges, palaces, and mosques mixed up – now, I’m even more confused.
-From the middle of the Bosphorus you can spot landmarks and Istanbul’s different districts and neighborhoods – Ortaköy, Arnavutköy, Kanlıca, Bestikas, Karakay, Uskudar, Sultanahmet, and many more places with long Turkish names ….
+From the middle of the Bosphorus you can spot landmarks and Istanbul’s different districts and neighborhoods – Ortaköy, Arnavutköy, Kanlıca, Bestikas, Karakay, Uskudar, Sultanahmet, and many more places with long difficult to pronounce Turkish names ….
 I lost count of the number of bridges we passed.

 Yoros Castle and Yavuz Sultan Selim Bridge

 The boat anchored at Anadolu Kavağı for several hours, giving passengers time to enjoy lunch at a seaside restaurant, take a walk, drink cay in a Turkish tea garden, or climb to the ruins of Byzantine Yoros Castle.
 With the help of a local fisherman I found a beautiful, less-traveled shortcut to the castle.
-At the vista point, I gasped at views of the Black Sea, Bosphorus, and Yavuz Sultan Selim Bridge!
+At the vista point, I gasped at incredible panoramic views of the Black Sea, Bosphorus, and Yavuz Sultan Selim Bridge!